Thivina-Hemarathna/PyFunHub/Coffee Machine/README.md

 🖥 **Python** 🐍

--`dictionaries` for key-value storing 🔐
 - `while` loops for continuous operation 🔄
+- `dictionaries` for key-value storing 🔐
 - `if-elif` statements for decision-making 🤖
 - `functions` for better code structure 🏗️